intratech-consulting/crm-api/README.md

 ## Content of repository

 ### Heartbeat
-We have a heartbeat that will send 1 message every second over RabbitMQ to the control room team
+We have a heartbeat that will send 1 message every second over RabbitMQ to the control room team.

 ### Publisher
 We have a working publisher that will send any changes done on our salesforce platform through, to other teams in our infrastructure.